-The athlete is responsible for arranging his Support Staff and craft if required.
+The Athlete is responsible for arranging their Support Staff and craft if required.

-If the athlete is using a paddler as Support Staff, then the paddler is assigned the same number as the athlete.
+If the Athlete is using a paddler as Support Staff, then the paddler is assigned the same number as the Athlete.

-Support Staff shall ensure their athlete is made aware of any disqualification or infringement the Referee gives against their swimmer.
+Support staff shall ensure their Athlete is made aware of any disqualification or infringement the Referee gives against their Athlete.

 Officials

-The following Officials shall be appointed at Open Water Swimming events:
+The following Technical Officials shall be appointed at Open Water Swimming Events:

 Technical Delegate for Open Water